- Mental Health

 - The beauty of courage in a family who props up each other through a series of ordeals;

 - The beauty of hospitality when we offer lunch to the homeless.

 Feeling the beauty allows the memory to last longer, and the impact to settle deeper.
 Throughout the day, we do allow some negative feelings in our hearts; how might our day be different if we lingered long enough to feel the beauty of values and emotions—things that cannot be seen or touched except by the heart?

 Beauty of Resilience

 My family members invited me to an outing.
 There were great odds, mainly mental and emotional, that made it seem easier for me to opt out.
 However, when the discouraging feelings subsided, I decided to go and the event turned out to be a real treat.

-A few days later, my response to seeing my picture at the event was, “I feel beautiful.”
+A few days later, I looked at a photograph of myself at the event, and my response was, “I feel beautiful.”
 It surprised me too.

 One Last Word